BOOST-Creative/docker-server-setup-caddy/readme.md

 - Configures firewall to block ingress except on ports 80, 443, and your chosen SSH port.

-- Fail2ban working out of the box to block malicious bot traffic to public web applications[^f2b].
+- Fail2ban working out of the box to block malicious bot traffic to public web applications.

 - Ensures the server is set to your preferred time zone.